xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 It should be noted that the ESP32 utilizes a *checksum hash* to verify the factory APP partition.
 Unless this value is changed, the bootloader will panic on startup, and fail to run the changed APP partition.
 It is possible for us to modify the bootloader if *secure-boot* is not enabled.

-There are three possible methods for us to use when preforming this attack while preventing the bootloader from entering a panicked state.
+There are a few possible methods for us to use when preforming this attack while preventing the bootloader from entering a panicked state.
 The first option we have is locating the *checksum hash*, modifying it, and writing both the modified firmware and bootloader to the device.
 The first method would not involve a recompilation of the bootloader or firmware but is the most difficult.
-The second and third options involve configuring the project's bootloader to not verify the APP partition's checksum, this is done using menuconfig which can be accessed through the gear button at the bottom of the VS Code page, or through the command ```idf.py menuconfig``` in an ```esp-idf terminal```.
-Both the second and third options involve recompiling either the entire project, or just the boot loader.
-Below the second and third options are shown.
+The second option involve configuring the project's bootloader to not verify the APP partition's checksum, this is done using menuconfig which can be accessed through the gear button at the bottom of the VS Code page, or through the command ```idf.py menuconfig``` in an ```esp-idf terminal```.
+This involve recompiling either the entire project, or just the boot loader.
+Below the second option is shown.

 *Bootloader Configuration*: